Letter from editor

 The COVID-19-induced lockdown and the absolute necessity for human beings to maintain a physical distance from one another in order to contain the pandemic has changed our lives in unimaginable ways.
 The print medium all over the word is no exception.

-As the distribution of printed copies is unlikely to resume any time soon, Frontline will come to you only through the digital platform until the return of normality.
-This may be the new normal for our readers.
-We are grateful for the patronage of our print subscribers who I am sure miss the feel and look of Frontline besides its rich content.
-I am equally sure that they will continue to support the magazine in its digital form.
-The resources needed to keep up the good work that Frontline has been doing in the past 35-odd years are immense.
+The resources needed to keep up the good work that Frontline has been doing for over 35 years now are immense.
 Subscriber support is absolutely essential for this.
 An advantage we offer for online subscribers is the access they get to the treasure trove in our Archives, built up over the years with reports and articles on social, political, economic and cultural issues in a world that has been changing faster that what we could imagine.

 Indeed, the world, after many centuries of evolution, is going back to the basics.
 We at Frontline have kept a steady focus on these fundamentals in the last three decades and more.
 Readers who have been part of this journey are our source of strength.